tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 ![Card slot values](Images/card-slot-values.png)

-Click on the "Build" button, once the build process is done.
+Click on the "Build" button once the build process is done.
 Test your bot on the "Test bot" window and show to students how the card's options are presented.

-Click on `Ethereum`, as you can see below something strange is happening, despite selecting `Ethererum` the bot is converting to `Bitcoin`.
+Click on `Ethereum`, as you can see below, something strange is happening, despite selecting `Ethererum`, the bot is converting to `Bitcoin`.

 ![Sample card slot demo](Images/custom_slots_cards.gif)

-**What is happening?** Explain to students that the bot dialog and elicitation process is working correctly; however, we have to modify the Lambda function to allow the bot to make the correct conversion.
+**What is happening?** Explain to students that the bot dialogue and elicitation process is working correctly; however, we have to modify the Lambda function to allow the bot to make the correct conversion.
 This is going to be done in the next activity.

 Answer any questions before moving on.